-Alor offers divers more than 50 known dive sites, with additional sites still being discovered.
-These sites can be divided into two main areas, Pantar Strait and Kalabahi Bay.
-Alor is blessed with rugged mountains that plunge into the 1000m deep Pantar Strait.
+Alor offers many dive sites, these can be divided into two main areas, Pantar Strait and Kalabahi Bay.
+Alor has rugged mountains that plunge into the 1000m deep Pantar Strait.
 Crystal clear waters, deep seas and frequent current combined with Alor's location within the marine diversity hot spot of the coral triangle means that the reefs and corals are some of the healthiest and diverse in Indonesia.
 There are sites for all levels of diver some sheltered and some with strong current.
 We carefully consider your preferences and experience level when selecting dive sites.

 Baby frog fish

-This huge bay about 15 KM by 1 KM wide has deep water, mild currents and an amazing amount of marine life.
-Large Pods of Dolphins can often be seen but the highlight for divers is the incredible Macro and Muck diving found on the diverse dive sites.
-There are walls and slopes with hard and soft coral.
+This huge bay about 15 KM long by 1 KM wide has deep water, mild currents and an amazing amount of marine life with incredible Macro and Muck diving found on the diverse dive sites.
+There are walls, slopes and a jetty with hard and soft coral as well as black sand and muck sites.
 Feather Stars and Fire Urchins crowd some areas in unbelievable numbers.
-Frog Fish, Mandarin Fish, many species of Pipe Fish, Sea Horses, Rhinopias, Mimic Octopus, Wonderpus, Blue Ring Octopus, Nudibranchs and Harliquin Shrimp are all present.
+Frogfish, Mandarinfish, many species of Pipefish, Seahorses, Rhinopias, Wonderpus, Blue Ring Octopus, Nudibranchs and Harliquin Shrimp are all present.

-The night is a safer time for many smaller animals to be active.
-Many kinds of octopus, squid, cuttlefish, crabs, shrimps, basket stars and bobbit worms only appear at night.
-Other animals such as frog fish, ghost pipefish, scorpion fish, lionfish and eels become more active or are much easier to spot with torch light.
+Alor has spectacular night dives which give the opportunity to see many kinds of octopus, squid, cuttlefish, crabs, shrimps, basket stars and bobbit worms that only appear at night.
+Other animals such as frogfish, ghost pipefish, scorpionfish, lionfish, eels and nudibranchs become more active or are much easier to spot by torch light.
 Dive sites with colorful sponges and soft coral become much more vivid and colorful as torch light reveals their true color.